Dwaipayan-R-C/LatticeBoltzmannSimulation/README.md

 ## Experiments:
-1. Shear wave decay (Density and Velocity simulations):
+1. Shear wave decay (Density and Velocity simulations): <br/>
     a.
 Density : We provide a sinusoidal density initialization along y direction and observe the density decay along time.
-We also observe the kinematic viscosity variations with omega (relaxation)
+We also observe the kinematic viscosity variations with omega (relaxation)<br/>
     b.
 Velocity : We provide a sinusoidal velocity initialization and obsrve the density decay with time.

     ![Shear wave decay - Density flow](results/Density_animation.gif)